libertyernie/brawlls/values32b/README.md

 * Bytes as ASCII data
 * Bytes in raw hexadecimal format

-The code was built to read data files from Super Smash Bros.
-Brawl ttat store 32-bit integers and floating-point values.
+The underlying code was built to read data files from Super Smash Bros.
+Brawl that store 32-bit integers and floating-point values. values32b re-purposes this code into a standalone application.

 Sample
 ------